HR-SE/TaskManager/README.md

 # TaskManager
-Console-based Java Task Manager by Himanshu Ranjan, demonstrating OOP with add, view, delete, and update task status functionality.
+Console-based Java Task Manager by Himanshu Ranjan, demonstrating OOP.
+Features:
+- Add tasks with ID, title, and status.
+- View all tasks.
+- Delete tasks by ID.
+- Update task status (e.g., In Progress to Done).